 - September to November: best for sourcing imported goods and lifestyle products ahead of year-end gifting and holiday retail seasons

-- Avoid Chinese New Year: the market fully closes for approximately 2 weeks, factories stop production, and logistics slow down significantly
+- Avoid Chinese New Year: the market closes for roughly two weeks, and both factory production and logistics slow down well before and after

-- Avoid Golden Week in early October: supplier availability drops and the Yiwu International Commodities Fair increases hotel rates
+- Avoid Golden Week in early October: supplier availability drops and the Yiwu International Commodities Fair pushes hotel rates up citywide

-Visit between 9:00 AM and 12:00 PM for the most productive supplier interactions, particularly with showroom-based suppliers on upper floors.
+If your schedule allows it, visit between 9:00 AM and 12:00 PM for the most productive supplier interactions, particularly with showroom-based suppliers on the upper floors.

 Yiwu Market District 5 vs Other Districts